Some notable buildings around Colac

 Derrinook

 On the corner of Gellibrand and Manifold Streets, Derrinook was built of timber in 1900 as a private hospital in the Early Federation style, with many elaborate, tall chimneys capped with ceramic chimney pots.
-One of the first buildings in Colac to employ electric lighting, it was converted after the second World War into self-contained flats.
+This was one of the first buildings in Colac to employ electric lighting, and was converted after the second World War into self-contained flats.

 Thornbank, Colac